A neurologist is a medical doctor who diagnoses, treats and manages conditions affecting both the central and peripheral nervous system

 - Alzheimer's disease and other forms of dementia

-- motor neurone disease
+- motor neurone disease (MND)

 - epilepsy

-- spinal cord diseases
+- spinal cord diseases and injuries

 - sleep disorders

-- muscle diseases like muscular dystrophy
+- muscle diseases such as muscular dystrophy

-- infections affecting the nervous system such as meningitis and encephalitis
+- infections affecting the nervous system, such as meningitis and encephalitis

 Responsibilities